Joseph Alsop: Journalistic Career

 After the war, Alsop resumed his journalism career, now working with his brother Stewart to produce a thrice-weekly piece, called "Matter of Fact", for the Herald Tribune.
 The use of the word "fact" reflected Alsop's pride in producing a column based on reporting, rather than the opinion pieces of many other columnists.
 The Alsop brothers operated on a fundamental rule that every column must always include at least one new piece of information.
 Stewart remained headquartered in Washington to cover domestic politics, and Joseph traveled the world, covering foreign affairs.
 In late 1955, their column reached a readership of 25 million in two hundred newspapers across the country.
 Alsop also helped the CIA in its intelligence-gathering activities, using his status as a foreign correspondent as cover.
 In 1953, Alsop covered the Philippine general election at the CIA's request.

 The partnership of the Alsop brothers lasted from 1945 until 1958.
 Joseph became the sole author of "Matter of Fact" and he moved to The Washington Post until his retirement in 1974.
 The Alsops once described themselves as "Republicans by inheritance and registration, and... conservatives by political conviction."
 Despite his identity as a conservative Republican, however, Alsop was an early supporter of the presidential ambitions of Democrat John F. Kennedy.
-Alsop attended the Los Angeles Democratic Convention in July 1960, where along with Phil Graham he convinced JFK to appoint Lyndon B. Johnson as his running mate.
+Alsop attended the Los Angeles Democratic Convention in July 1960, where along with Phil Graham he convinced Kennedy to appoint Lyndon B. Johnson as his running mate.
 He became a close friend and influential adviser to Kennedy after his election, in November 1960.
 Additionally, "while Stewart was more liberal than Joseph, he nonetheless characterized both of them as 'New Deal liberals'".

 Joseph Alsop was a vocal supporter of America's involvement in the Vietnam War, and in his column, he strongly advocated for escalation.
 His journalistic purpose has often been described as "not to enlighten but to effect."
-His insider access to the Washington elite granted him plenty of confidential information, revealed mostly at the dinner parties of the "Georgetown Set."
-Alsop was particularly skilled at playing on Johnson’s political vulnerabilities to push him to deepen US commitment in Indochina.
-He wanted to provoke the president into action as he warned about the impact a defeat would have on American credibility, attacked Johnson’s manhood by accusing him of weakness and compared him to Kennedy.
-Convinced Alsop's writing limited his manoeuvrability in Vietnam, Johnson came to resent Alsop’s constant demands for war and critiques of his policy.
+His insider access to the Washington elite granted him plenty of confidential information, revealed mostly at the dinner parties of the "Georgetown Set.”
+Alsop was particularly skilled at playing on Johnson's political vulnerabilities to push him to deepen US commitment in Indochina.
+He wanted to provoke the president into action as he warned about the impact a defeat would have on American credibility, attacked Johnson's manhood by accusing him of weakness and compared him to Kennedy.
+Convinced Alsop's writing limited his maneuverability in Vietnam, Johnson came to resent Alsop's constant demands for war and critiques of his policy.